What is Facial Recognition search?

 Facial recognition software companies specialize in providing this technology to clients who want to integrate it into their own systems or develop their own apps using this technology.

-If you’re looking for state-of-the-art, 100% deep learning-based face recognition algorithms that deliver best-in-class accuracy, you can contact Sightcorp to learn more about our facial recognition product, FaceMatch.
+If you’re looking for state-of-the-art, 100% deep learning-based face analysis algorithms that provide equal benefits to that of face recognition algorithms, delivering best-in-class accuracy, you can contact Sightcorp to learn more about our face analysis product, DeepSight.